How We’re Wired for Goodness

 [music: “Unseen (Bonus Track)” by Helen Jane Long]

-Tippett: I really care about scholarship and ideas and true knowledge, but I also care about whether those things are lived and whether they are also brought in relationship with lived experience.
+I really care about scholarship and ideas and true knowledge, but I also care about whether those things are lived and whether they are also brought in relationship with lived experience.
 And I think one reason I want to interview you is because I really see that in your life.
 And [laughs] I was very touched by the dedication of your book, Blueprint: “The world is better the closer you are to Erika,” about your wife.
-I remember, actually, when we met at a conference, just through the way you mentioned her, I could tell that this was a very loving relationship, and that you also had adopted siblings, growing up, and you all have several children, older children, and have adopted a foster son.
+I remember, actually, when we met at a conference, just through the way you mentioned her, I could tell that this was a very loving relationship and the two of you — that you also had adopted siblings, growing up, and you all have several children, older children, and have adopted a foster son.

-Tippett: And it feels, to me, consonant with all these things we’ve been talking about, about our very interesting capacity as a species to love and to befriend beyond biological kinship.
-It’s not a contradiction; it’s just — it’s not even a tension — an interplay here between the science of our evolutionary development and the fact that, with these qualities we’ve been speaking about, the “social suite” — love, friendship, cooperation, teaching, and social learning — it’s not that they’re easy or always fun or always pleasurable, but there is, also, a great measure of pleasure in them, something not at all clinical.
+Tippett: And it feels to me consonant with all these things we’ve been talking about, about our very interesting capacity as a species to love and to befriend beyond biological kinship.
+It’s not a contradiction, it’s just kind of a — it’s not even a tension — an interplay here between the science of our evolutionary development and the fact that, with these qualities we’ve been speaking about, the “social suite” — love, friendship, cooperation, teaching, and social learning — it’s not that they’re easy or always fun or always pleasurable, but there is also a great measure of pleasure in them, something not at all clinical.